-Approach with reason, tell them how you feel and find out what the real issues are.
+Approach with reason, tell them how you feel, and find out what the real issues are.
 If the situation is acrimonious then use a third a party.
-Use a third party that has a good idea of what to do and history of resolving landlord/tenant problems.
+Use a third party that has a good idea of what to do and a history of resolving landlord/tenant problems.
 They charge significantly less than solicitors.
 Complete the form here and someone will call you from our office.

 You can remove the tenant yourself – If you are not using an agent.

 There are plenty of instructions on the internet of how to legally remove a tenant, but invariably administrative errors show up at a court hearing and the judge will ask to reschedule the hearing at extra cost and also loss of rental.